 Running into the “Retrieving Data.
 Wait a few seconds and try to cut or copy again” message can throw a wrench in your workflow, but it’s usually fixable with a bit of troubleshooting.
 Whether it’s clearing the clipboard, tweaking settings, or optimizing your data, you now have a toolbox of solutions to get Excel back on track.

 Remember, Excel is a powerful tool, but with great power comes the occasional glitch.
-Keep your software updated, your data organized, and don’t hesitate to dive into settings when things go awry.
+Keep your software updated, and your data organized, and don’t hesitate to dive into settings when things go awry.